Last updated: 2019-02-19T05:45:41-08:00

 Device Support Status Report

 This device is end-user ready.
-Wired and wireless works, most LEDs work, buttons work, and factory image installation works.
-Testing has shown the system to be very stable, even under load.
+Wired and wireless works, LEDs work, buttons work, and factory image installation works.
+Testing has shown the system to be stable under load.
 However, there are a few issues -- see below.

 LEDE Project leaders previously rejected all of my patches and I don't see any situation where it's possible to get them merged so I gave up trying.
 If someone else wants to take my work and move on with it, you are welcome to do so.